Blendify/blender-manual/blender_docs/manual/game_engine/materials.rst

 that use the material are rendered in real-time by the Blender Game Engine.

 Backface Cull
-   Hide the back faces of objects rendered with this material.
+   Hide the back-faces of objects rendered with this material.
    If "Off", both sides of the surface are visible (at the expense of lower rendering speed).
    Note that this setting is applied per-material and not per-face; e.g. if the material is applied to a cube, only the back and front faces of the cube are visible,